Ashu-tosh1/auto-infra-dashboard/README.md

 ---

 ## 🔐 2.
-SSH Access via Terminal & Running the Docker Image
+SSH Access via Terminal & Running the Docker /screenshots/Image

 1. **Open your terminal** and navigate to the directory where your key pair (`devops_project.pem`) is saved.